Scicom-AI-Enterprise-Organization/Speaker-Diarization/STATUS.md

 3. Should we add any examples in Tamil, Chinese or yue in the test set?
 4. SciCom's traffic is 8 kHz telephony with hold music and call-centre background.
 Should I make all the audio 8 kHz instead of 16 kHz?
 5. What languages should we include in scoring?
 6. Is there anyone who can annotate the parliament dataset?
 Otherwise, we could use YouTube and available subtitles like the paper did?
 Is it legal?
+Or we could annotate speakers manually - it's easier and faster than annotate speech.
 7. We can't test diarization on mesolitica/unsupervised-malay-youtube-speaker-diarization because it's only utterances of individual speakers (there's overlap sometimes but it's not stated and trained as one speaker)

 https://huggingface.co/datasets/zhaochenyang20/googletime/viewer/default/validation?row=0